Mohill: Services

 Mohill Fire Station has nine retained personnel, with one Scania Class B appliance and one Dennis Class B Appliance.
 Mohill responds to on average 70 calls per year with 10% RTC's.

 People

 Mohill is closely associated with Turlough Carolan, the blind harpist, who lived in the town after his marriage.
 Douglas Hyde, the first president of Ireland, whose family originated from the town, also spent some of his childhood there.
 Thomas Moran from Drumrahill, near the town, was a renowned 20th-century ballad singer whose songs were collected by the BBC.
-Matthew Sadlier, a 20-year-old from Mohill, was among 1500 passengers of the RMS Titanic who did not survive the sinking in 1912.

 The cleric Charles Reynolds, born and reared at Saint Mary's Priory of Mohill, was a leading figure in the 1535 Irish clerical revolt against Henry VIII.
 Reynolds was attainted of treason in 1536, for persuading the Pope to excommunicate Henry VIII of England.